top of page

 October 9th-10th, 2021

-In October of 2021, we hosted the second annual Bay Area Youth Climate Summit!
+From October 9th to 10th, 2022, we hosted the second annual Bay Area Youth Climate Summit!
 There was not only a virtual component of the summit, but also an in-person part!
-Attendees joined us on Saturday on Zoom for the virtual section and on Sunday at St. Ignatius for the in-person section!
+Attendees joined us on Saturday on Zoom for the virtual section and on Sunday at St. Ignatius College Preparatory School for the in-person section!
 Both parts included different workshops and content.

 Screen Shot 2021-04-30 at 10.38.09 AM.pn